Matroid Secretary via Labeling Schemes: Graphic Matroids

-\paragraph{\bf General Graphs.} In what follows, we prove the $0.2504$-probability-competitiveness for general graphs.
-Consider the following algorithm.
+In what follows, we prove the $0.2504$-probability-competitiveness for general graphs.
+Consider the following algorithm:

-We are ready to present our algorithm for matroid secretary on general graphs.
-As we said before, the idea that shows the theorem is similar to that of Algorithm~\ref{alg:mixture-rank2}: we combine \textsc{Generation} with \textsc{Oblivious}, leading to the following algorithm that we call \textsc{Mixture}.
+We are ready to present our algorithm for general graphs.
+We combine \textsc{Generation} with \textsc{Oblivious}, leading to the following algorithm that we call \textsc{Mixture}.

 As before, we work under Assumption~\ref{asm:graphic}, and we assume that $r\geq 3$.
-For the analysis, we run both the oblivious and the generation algorithm in parallel, simultaneously constructing $\AUX$, $\ALG_1$ (for the generation algorithm), and $\ALG_2$ (for the oblivious algorithm).
+For the analysis, we run the oblivious and the generation algorithm in parallel, simultaneously constructing $\AUX$, $\ALG_1$ (for \textsc{Generation}), and $\ALG_2$ (for \textsc{Oblivious}).
 Let $\ALG$ be the output of Algorithm~\ref{alg:final}.

 Consider an element $e^*\in \OPT(E)$ with arriving time $t=t_{e^*}\in [p,1]$.
 For each $s\in [0,1]$, define $\Para(s)$ as the event that $\OPT(E_s^+ - \{e^*\})$ contains an edge $f$ that is parallel to $e^*$ in the graphic matroid, and let $\alpha(s)=\Pr(\Para(s))$.
 Furthermore, for $0\leq a<b\leq 1$, define $\Para(a,b)$ as the event that there exists $s\in[a,b)$ for which $\Para(s)$ holds, and set $\alpha(a,b)=\Pr[\Para(a,b) | \neg \Para(b)]$.
-We split the analysis into two cases, depending on whether $\Para(t)$ holds or not.
+We split the analysis into two cases, depending on whether $\Para(t)$ holds or not.\\